apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

     end
     S1-->S2-->S3-->S4
 ```
-There's a lot of information in the diagram but we don't expect you to digest it right away, simply use it as a reference when you go through the example below.
+There's a lot of information in the diagram, but we don't expect you to digest it right away, simply use it as a reference when you go through the example below.

 ## A step-by-step guide towards your first plugin